Round and Turn

 Response can be used to:

-• Make yourself target of an attack or other visible Threat sparing the original target.
-Character can Test to Move to protect someone outside of Reach Distance
+• Make yourself target of an attack or other visible Threat within Reach, sparing the original target.
+Test Strength to do this within your Pace

 • Leverage Opportunities created by Maneuvers